olekscode/andCardsQR/README.md

-# andCardsQR - First Prototype
+# andCardsQR

-Here we demonstrate the first prototype of our solution to the problem of ineffective networking during large and medium-sized conferences.
+We demonstrate the first prototype of our solution to the problem of ineffective networking during large and medium-sized conferences.
 You can watch the video to see how it works: https://youtu.be/GtwK_A4dS3s.

 <img src="img/logo.svg" width=200 align="right">

 The prototype was created during the Design Thinking course at Ukrainian Catholic University.
 The business case was provided by [andCards](https://andcards.com) - a company based in South Korea that provides software for coworking spaces.

 ## Design Thinking workflow

+> Design thinking is a human-centered approach to innovation that draws from the designer's toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.
+>
+> -- <cite>Tim Brown, CEO of IDEO</cite>

 ![](img/designthinking.jpeg)